meircif/lumi-lang/docs/memory-management.rst

 reach :ref:`Lumi goal <goals>` #2 - it should be done as efficiently as possible, and to reach :ref:`Lumi goal <goals>` #3 - it should be flexible.

-This is done by combining 3 forms of managing - allowing easy trade-off between flexibility and performance by the user:
+This is achieved by combining 3 forms of managing - allowing easy trade-off between flexibility and performance by the user:

 1. :ref:`memory-management-1`
 2. :ref:`memory-management-2`